 Applying for a home equity line of credit

-If you are considering a home equity loan or line of credit, another important calculation is your combined loan-to-value ratio.
-Your CLTV compares the value of your home to the combined total of the loans secured by it, including the loan or line of credit you’re seeking.
-Say Caroline wants to apply for a $75,000 home equity line of credit.
-She calculates what her CLTV would be if she were approved for it:
+If you are considering a home equity loan or line of credit, another important calculation is your combined loan-to-value ratio (CLTV).
+Your CLTV ratio compares the value of your home to the combined total of the loans secured by it, including the loan or line of credit you’re seeking.
+Say Caroline wants to apply for a $75,000 home equity line of credit and currently has a loan balance of $140,000.
+She calculates what her CLTV ratio would be if she were approved for it:

 How to increase your equity

-If your home’s value remains stable, you can build equity (lower your loan-to-value ratio) by paying down your loan’s principal.
+If your home’s value decreases over time, your equity may decrease, too.
+But, if it remains stable, you can build equity by paying down your loan’s principal and lowering your loan-to-value ratio.
 If your payments are amortized (that is, based on a schedule by which you’d repay your loan in full by the end of its term), this happens simply by making your monthly payments.

 Also, protect the value of your home by keeping it neat and well-maintained.
-Smart home improvements can help, too.
+You may also be able to increase your home’s value by making improvements to it.
 However, it’s a good idea to consult an appraiser or real estate professional before investing in any renovations you hope will increase your home’s value.
 Remember that economic conditions can affect your home’s value no matter what you do.
-If home prices increase, your LTV could drop, while falling home prices could cancel out the value of any improvements you might make.
+If home prices increase, your LTV ratio could drop and your home equity could increase, while falling home prices could cancel out the value of any improvements you might make.